 Examining nuclear physics research at Moscow University and watching future astronauts being trained, visiting research institutes to discuss about conservation and energy, biology and ground-breaking medical initiatives, engineering and science policy: this was the focus of just a few recently organised study trips by EUSJA.
 Held in Finland, Estonia, Croatia, France, Italy, Germany and Hungary the trips furthered accurate information interchange between European journalists and science communicators and policy makers.

-Member countries are (as of October 2012): Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Ireland, Italy, Netherlands, Poland, Portugal, Romania, Russia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.
+Member countries are (as of October 2012): Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Ireland, Italy, Poland, Portugal, Romania, Russia, Slovenia, Spain and Sweden.

 The main goals of EUSJA are truly barrier-breaking by aiming to improve communication between the international scientific community and society and to promote contacts between journalists in the field of scientific and technical communication.